JerBouma/FinanceDatabase/README.md

       Google to see if there is really no data available.
 If you can't find anything about the ticker, consider updating the database by visiting the [Contributing Guidelines](https://github.com/JerBouma/FinanceDatabase/blob/main/CONTRIBUTING.md).

 ## Contribution
 After setting up Git, you can fork and pull the project in.
-Note that is bulky given the large collection of files.

 1. Fork the Project ([more info](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
     - **Using GitHub Desktop:** [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/getting-started-with-github-desktop) will guide you through setting up Desktop.
 Once Desktop is set up, you can use it to [fork the repo](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop)!